COMBAT-TB/irida-galaxy-deploy/README.md

-# docker-irida-galaxy
+# COMBAT-TB Workbench

- A Dockerized IRIDA-Galaxy installation configured to be deployed on a single instance/VM.
+The COMBAT-TB Workbench is an IRIDA based, module workbench for *M. tuberculosis* bioinformatics.
+It is designed to be easily deployed on a single server.

 ## Up and running